Ganjōju-in: National Treasures

-Ganjōju-in statues by Unkei

 Ganjōju-in houses some of the few remaining works which can be definitely attributed to the Kamakura period sculptor Unkei: wooden images of Amida Nyorai, Bishamonten, Fudō Myōō and two attendants.
 Based on inscriptions found inside the sculptures, this group has been dated to 1186.
 Since June 19, 2013 these statues have been collectively designated a National Treasure of Japan.